Helmut Zemo: Fictional character biography

 In Avengers Undercover, Zemo becomes the leader of the Shadow Council's Masters of Evil following the death of Max Fury.

-Zemo later becomes the new leader of Hydra and enters into conflict with Sam Wilson, the new Captain America.
+Zemo becomes the new leader of Hydra and enters into conflict with Sam Wilson, the new Captain America.
 Using the toxic blood of an Inhuman boy named Lucas, Zemo plans to sterilize the human race and distribute a cure to only a small portion of those infected, thus forcibly solving the planet's problems with overpopulation and lack of resources.
-He later kills Ian Rogers, the new Nomad and Captain America's partner, by slashing his throat and sends a photo to Steve Rogers.
-He later fights Wilson to a standstill until Lucas escapes via jet plane to spread his blood in the world.

 During the Avengers: Standoff! storyline, Zemo appears as a prisoner of the S.H.I.E.L.D. gated community of Pleasant Hill under the identity of Jim after Kobik erases his memories.
 Phil, a fellow inmate, builds a device to restore his memories and uses it on himself and Jim to restore their true selves.
 Jim is restored to Zemo while Phil is revealed to have been a transformed Fixer.
-Both of them vow to use the device on the other prisoners and reduce Pleasant Hill to dust.
-Zemo and Fixer restore the memories of the inmates one by one before leading a coordinated assault on a S.H.I.E.L.D. outpost that serves as the Pleasant Hill City Hall.
-After Kraven the Hunter captures Kobik, he loads her into Fixer's machine, intending to gain control of her.
+Zemo and Fixer restore the memories of the other inmates before leading a coordinated assault on a S.H.I.E.L.D. outpost.
 During the Avengers' fight with Zemo and his allies, Kobik teleports Zemo and Erik Selvig to the Himalayas.
-They are last seen in the Himalayas trying to make their way back to civilization.
-Zemo brings Selvig with him as he is crucial to his next plan.

-After leaving the Himalayas, Zemo begins to form his "New Masters" group.
+After escaping the Himalayas, Zemo begins to form his "New Masters" group.
 He starts by recruiting Firebrand, Flying Tiger, and Plantman.
-They later encounter Steve Rogers, the original Captain America, Free Spirit and Jack Flag.
+They later encounter Steve Rogers, the original Captain America; Free Spirit; and Jack Flag.
 Zemo then tries to escape with Erik Selvig until Captain America enters his plane.
-Before he could kill Steve Rogers, Zemo is defeated by Jack Flag.
-After Rogers pushes Jack Flag out of the plane, he makes the plane crash into a building to kill Doctor Selvig and Zemo.
+Before he could kill Steve Rogers, Zemo is defeated by Flag.
+After Rogers pushes Flag out of the plane, he makes the plane crash into a building to kill Erik Selvig and Zemo.
 However, it is later revealed that Rogers kept Zemo in a cell.
-Rogers then manages to convince Zemo that they were best friends since childhood, since Rogers's reality was rewritten by Kobik to believe he has been a Hydra double agent since childhood, and recruits him in his mission to kill the Red Skull.
-Zemo then starts to recruit all the supervillains who escaped from Pleasant Hill.
+Rogers convinces Zemo that they are childhood friends, since Rogers's reality was rewritten by Kobik to believe he has been a Hydra double agent since childhood, and recruits him in his mission to kill the Red Skull.
+Zemo then starts to recruit all the supervillains who escaped from Pleasant Hill, forming the Army of Evil.